 - Cadillac Escalade ESV

-Note that if you have one of the vehicles above and it was manufactured after August 24, 2016, it does not contain the glitch—GM had already started putting in updated computer modules by that time, to fix the error.
+Note that if you have one of the vehicles above and it was manufactured after August 24, 2016, it does not have this glitch.
+GM had already started putting in updated computer modules by that time, to fix the error.

 How long did GM know about this problem?

-It’s not clear.
-According to GM, the company did not know about the problem until very recently.
+According to GM, the company did not know about this problem until very recently.
 They say they discovered the glitch in May 2016.
 Their official story is that an employee brought the possibility of a defect to their attention after learning about a crash with a 2014 Silverado where the airbags failed to deploy.
 The company then investigated and, as soon as they discovered the glitch, took action for a recall.

 What is GM doing about the defect?